deenamanick/Intro-Devops/docker-compose-app.md

-Okay, here's a shorter and simpler version of the documentation for your "Item Manager" project.

 ## Project Documentation: Item Manager (Simplified)

 This document outlines the "Item Manager" application, a simple web tool for managing a list of items.